Otto Klineberg: Career

 Born in Quebec City, Klineberg was raised in Montreal.
-He obtained a Bachelor's degree from McGill University in 1919, a Master's degree in philosophy from Harvard University in 1920, a medical degree from McGill in 1925 and a Ph.D. in psychology from Columbia University in 1927.
+He was one of eight children "brought up in a friendly and warm atmosphere and conservative Jewish tradition".
+He obtained a bachelor's degree from McGill University in 1919, a master's degree in philosophy from Harvard University in 1920, a medical degree from McGill in 1925 and a Ph.D. in psychology from Columbia University in 1928.
 He remained at Columbia as chairman of the newly created department of social psychology.
 There, he was influenced by Franz Boas, a German anthropologist who created the cultural anthropology doctoral program at Columbia.

 In 1929, he began research about the psychological differences between African Americans and Native Americans, which, though controversial at the time, helped to correct prior beliefs of race-based inferiority.
 Klineberg's research focused greatly on race problems, minorities, immigrants, nationality, and other topics related to culture and personality.
 In 1931, his views that there was no scientific basis for racial superiority was controversial.

 He married Selma Gintzler in 1933, with whom he had a daughter and two sons.
 Klineberg was a polyglot and spoke English, German, Chinese in addition to the major Romance Languages.

 In the 1950s and early 1960s, Klineberg held a senior post in the social sciences in UNESCO.
 He helped found the International Social Science Council and the International Union of Psychological Science, on which he served on the executive committee (1951–1969), as secretary-general (1955–1960) and as president (1960–1963).

 From 1961 to 1982 he was professor at the University of Paris, where he directed the International Center for Intergroup Relations until 1982.